China underscores commitment to Taiwan, warns interlopers - NewsBreak

 China underscores commitment to Taiwan, warns interlopers

-China underscored its commitment Saturday to its claim to Taiwan , telling world leaders that anyone who gets in the way of its determination to reunify with the self-governing island would be “crushed by the wheels of history.”
+UNITED NATIONS (AP) — China underscored its commitment Saturday to its claim to Taiwan, telling world leaders that anyone who gets in the way of its determination to reunify with the self-governing island would be “crushed by the wheels of history.”

-“Only when China is fully reunified can there be true peace across the Taiwan Strait,” Wang Yi , China's foreign minister, said at the U.N.
-General Assembly.
-He said Beijing would “take the most forceful steps to oppose external interference.”

 China vehemently defends its claim on Taiwan, which separated from the mainland after a 1949 civil war and now functions with its own government.
 A recent visit by the speaker of the U.S. House of Representatives, Nancy Pelosi, markedly ratcheted up tensions between Washington and Beijing.